CriminalPancake/void-stranger-ap/README.md

 dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across the game.
 If you run into this please provide the crash message so I can fix it.

 2. During the final RPG battle, the command menu text is squished together.
 This is purely visual thankfully.

-(Should be fixed, but isn't yet tested so in the list it remains  until its confirmed)
+3. If you try to input a brand you have not received, you will go to the next Brane instead, and the Brane value will be 'B???'.
+This doesn't affect much but atoning fixes it.

 ## General options/game info
 Game Spoilers ahead, read at your own risk